 Please, President Bush!
-If you want to win the hearts and minds of the uncivilized and un-free of this world, never again say that Saddam Hussein threatens the free civilized world!
-He threatens the whole world!
+If you want to win the hearts and minds of the uncivilized and un-free of this world, never again say that dictators threaten the free civilized world!
+They threaten the whole world!
 Period!
-You destroy your own message, dear Mister President, when you want to protect only one part of humanity and not all!
+You destroy your own message, dear President, when you want to protect only one part of humanity and not all!
 Please don't do that!